 Addiction is rarely intentional, rather it occurs when an individual begins to depend on the immediate and predictable high Concerta provides.

 Addiction is characterized by increasing dosages and frequent episodes of use, followed by an enormous low in the form of depression.
 Severe Concerta side effects, including death, have been reported with Concerta abuse and addiction.

 Over time, drugs can derail motivation to perform everyday life demands.
 Activities or relationships that were previously enjoyable go largely ignored in favor of drug use and recovery time.

 Concerta tablets are either abused orally, or crushed and snorted.
 It can also be dissolved in water and injected, but this is more rare.
 A popular means of dispersal is adolescents giving or selling their Concerta medication to their peers.

 Crushing the tablets and snorting the powder like cocaine is popular.
 Another form of Concerta abuse is through dissolving Concerta in water and injecting the fluid.

-Make sure Concerta is only taken as directed, exactly as prescribed by your treating doctor.
-All users of this drug should be advised to never share pills with friends.
+Make sure Concerta is only taken as directed, and inform children to never share pills with friends.
 Avoid problems by dispensing all medication to your child yourself in order to make sure it is not abused.
 Keep all medications out of reach.
 If medication is needed during the school day, it should be administered by the school nurse.